 SEC.
 13.02.
 Injunctive Relief.
-When the General Manager finds that a user has violated, or continues to violate, any provision of this ordinance, an individual Wastewater Discharge Permit, or a general permit or order issued hereunder, or any other Wastewater Pretreatment Standard or Requirement, the District may petition the California Superior Court for the issuance of a temporary or permanent injunction, as appropriate, which restrains or compels the specific performance of the individual Wastewater Discharge Permit, the general permit, order, or other requirement imposed by this ordinance on activities of the user.
+When the District Manager finds that a user has violated, or continues to violate, any provision of the District’s Pretreatment Program or this ordinance, an individual Wastewater Discharge Permit, or a general permit or order issued hereunder, or any other Wastewater Pretreatment Standard or Requirement, the District may petition the California Superior Court for the issuance of a temporary or permanent injunction, as appropriate, which restrains or compels the specific performance of the individual Wastewater Discharge Permit, the general permit, order, or other requirement imposed by this ordinance on activities of the user.
 The District may also pursue any other action as is appropriate for legal and/or equitable relief, including a requirement for the user to conduct environmental remediation.
 A petition for injunctive relief shall not be a bar against, or a prerequisite for, taking any other action against the user authorized under these regulations or by California law.

 SEC.
 13.03.
 Damage to Facilities.
-When a discharge of wastes causes an obstruction, damage, or any other impairment to District infrastructure and facilities, the District may assess a charge against the user for the work required to clean or repair the District infrastructure and facility and add such charge to the user’s sewer service charge.
+When a discharge of wastes causes an obstruction, damage, or any other impairment to District infrastructure, and/or POTW the District may assess a charge against the user for the work required to clean or repair the District infrastructure and/or POTW and add such charge to the user’s sewer service charge.

 SEC.
 13.04.
 Correction of Violations; Collection of Costs; Injunction.
 In order to enforce the provisions of this ordinance, the District may correct any violations hereof.
 The cost of such correction may be added to any sewer service charge payable by the person violating the ordinance or the applicant or tenant of the property upon which the violation occurred, and the District shall have such remedies for the collection of such costs as it has for the collection of sewer service charges under California law.